stevenbergner/stevenbergner.github.io/index.md

 ## [](#header-1) Research collection

-This site is an account of projects and output from my work on various topics in data analysis and modelling ranging from data acquisition and sampling, to feature extraction and classification of multi-dimensional images, to novel visual mappings that help people to better understand and control complex computer codes.
+Here you can find an overview of my work in data analysis and modelling with topics in data acquisition and sampling, feature extraction and classification of multi-dimensional images, and on visual mappings that facilitate better understanding and control of complex computer codes.

-Feel free to contact me at {% include protect-email.include email=site.email %}.
+Feel free to contact me at {% include protect-email.include email=site.email %}

+This site is currently **under construction** - watch out for new content!

 {% include post-list.include %}